 How to apply credit to a prepayment meter

-When you buy credit at a PayPoint or Payzone outlet, you’ll be given a receipt.
+When you buy credit at a Payzone outlet, you’ll be given a receipt.
 We recommend that you keep all receipts as we may ask for copies of these if you ask us to help you with a query.

 You must make sure that you use the prepayment key that we give you to buy credit.
 Not doing this or using another energy supplier’s prepayment key may result in you paying the wrong price for your energy.